Umami Girl is reader-supported. When you buy through links on our site, we may earn a commission. Learn more here.

 Next term.
 Same stool.
 Different boy.

 Minutes later.
 Those first few years working in New York City.
 Stopping at Starbucks every morning for a Venti instead of breakfast.
 As the elevator doors open onto your floor, wearing that plastic cup of coffee with the tall green straw like a pair of Jimmy Choos.
-Feeling unstoppable with it, naked without it.
+Feeling unstoppable with it, incomplete without it.

 Another job, another industry, another Starbucks.